rancher/docs/content/rancher/v2.6/en/helm-charts/_index.md

 All three types are deployed and managed in the same way.

-> Apps managed by the Cluster Manager (the global view in the legacy Rancher UI) should continue to be managed only by the Cluster Manager, and apps managed with **Apps & Marketplace** in the new UI must be managed only by **Apps & Marketplace**.
+> Apps managed by the Cluster Manager (the global view in the legacy Rancher UI) should continue to be managed only by the Cluster Manager, and apps managed with <b>Apps & Marketplace</b> in the new UI must be managed only by <b>Apps & Marketplace</b>.

 ### Repositories